-When working with digital financial reports, it has been my observation that people working with such reports forget about the "forest" into which the "trees" fit.
-In fact, most people are more focused on the "leaves on the branches of the trees".
-This information focuses on trying to help readers understand the forest by looking at the individual trees which make up the forest.
-Further, this is not an analysis of how to represent specific accounting disclosures within a digital financial report.
+When working with digital financial reports, it has been my observation that accounting professionals working with such reports forget about the "forest" into which the "trees" fit.
+In fact, many accounting professionals are most focused on the "leaves on the branches of the trees".
+This information focuses on trying to help accounting professionals understand the forest by looking at the individual trees which make up the forest.
+Further, this is not an analysis of how to represent specific accounting disclosures within an XBRL-based digital financial report.
 Rather, these principles are qualities which every financial and nonfinancial disclosure contained within a digital financial report possess.